mypolopony/streamer/Readme.md

 # -------

 I actjually thought i went through screenshots to find the rare capture of the text file from before but either that was a dream or I've entirely forgotten where it is. . .

+#### Updates:

+Attempting enshrine posts in dabase or text, and given the above, comitting the source(s) to version control.

 #### TODO: